Image and Video Quality Assessment using Prompt-Guided Latent Diffusion Models for Cross-Dataset Generalization: Introduction

 \section{Introduction}

-The proliferation of mobile devices with image capturing capabilities has led to an explosion in the number of images captured, stored and shared on various platforms.
-This has necessitated no reference (NR) image quality assessment (IQA) as an important tool to monitor and control the visual experience.
-Several NR-IQA algorithms have been designed using both classical \cite{nss1,nss2,brisque,diivine, cornia, niqe} or deep learning-based approaches \cite{metaiqa,transformers_featbased,hyperiqa,dbcnn,TReS,contrique,deiqt}.
-While the classical approaches suffer in their ability to model a wide range of distortions, the deep learning algorithms suffer from a lack of generalization capability.
-Such models trained on a large dataset fail to predict image quality on other datasets accurately.
+The proliferation of mobile devices with image and video capturing capabilities has led to an explosion in the number of images and videos captured, stored and shared on various platforms.
+This has necessitated quality assessment (QA) of images and videos.
+QA algorithms are broadly classified into three major categories, namely full-reference QA, reduced-reference QA and no-reference QA.
+1) Full-reference QA: Here, the pristine/undistorted version of the inference image/video is also available.
+Examples of such measures include SSIM \cite{ssim}, and VMAF \cite{vmaf}.
+2) Reduced-reference QA: Here, only some partial information about the pristine version of the inference image/video is also available.
+RRED \cite{rred} and ST-RRED \cite{strred} are examples of such methods.
+3) No-reference QA: Here, only the inference image/video is available for quality assessment.
+NR QA has applications in assessing the quality of images/videos that are captured using various camera devices, where a pristine version of that image/video is absent.

-In this connection, multi-modal vision-language models were recently shown to be promising for their generalizability for NR-IQA.
-In particular, CLIP-IQA \cite{clipiqa} shows the promise of vision-language models to predict image quality even in a zero-shot setting.
-The performance of such a model can achieve very good generalizability on par with IQA specific models through a cost-effective prompt tuning method.
-These observations motivate the study of how to leverage existing large pretrained models to achieve generalizable NR-IQA.
+Several classical NR algorithms for image QA (IQA) \cite{brisque} and video QA (VQA) \cite{vbliind}, suffer in their ability to model a wide range of distortions.
+The emergence of deep neural networks (DNN) gave rise to a variety of NR-IQA \cite{musiq,hyperiqa} and NR-VQA \cite{qa_in_the_wild,mdtvsfa} methods.
+The DNN based methods suffer from a lack of generalization capability.
+Such models trained on a large dataset fail to predict image or video quality on other datasets accurately.
+For example, models trained on a large dataset with camera captured videos fail to generalize to varying evaluation scenarios such as diverse camera captures, varying frame rates, gaming videos, ultra high-definition and so on.
+Multi-modal vision-language models were recently shown to be promising for their generalizability for NR-IQA and NR-VQA.
+In particular, CLIP-IQA \cite{clipiqa} and BUONA-VISTA \cite{buono-vista} show the capacity of vision-language models to predict image and video quality respectively even in a zero-shot setting.
+Such models can achieve promising cross-database generalizability on par with IQA and VQA specific models through a cost-effective prompt tuning method.
+These observations motivate the study of how to leverage existing large pretrained models to achieve cross-database generalizable NR-QA.